fishjd/HappyNewMoonWithReport/readme.md

 # Happy New Moon with Report

 [![Join the chat at https://gitter.im/HappyNewMoonWithReport/Lobby](https://badges.gitter.im/HappyNewMoonWithReport/Lobby.svg)](https://gitter.im/HappyNewMoonWithReport/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Run and Test Web Assembly modules (*.wasm) in Java.
+Run and Test `Web Assembly` modules (*.wasm) in Java.
+Written in Java for Java programs.

+`Happy New Moon with Report`  doesn't concern itself with the production of the wasm binary files; these files should be produced with another tool (such as wabt or binaryen.)

+The primary goal of `Happy New Moon with Report` is to be able to load and run a binary `Web Assembly` module in your Java program.

 ## The basic use case is: